Triazole

-A triazole is a heterocyclic compound featuring a five-membered ring of two carbon atoms and three nitrogen atoms with molecular formula C_{2}H_{3}N_{3}.
+A triazole is a heterocyclic compound comprising a five-membered ring of two carbon atoms and three nitrogen atoms with molecular formula C2H3N3.
 Triazoles exhibit substantial isomerism, depending on the positioning of the nitrogen atoms within the ring.

 Many triazoles are versatile, biologically active compounds commonly used as fungicides and plant retardants.
-However, triazoles are also useful in bioorthogonal chemistry, because the large number of nitrogen atoms causes triazoles to react similar to azides.
-Lastly, the many free lone pairs in triazoles make them useful as coordination compounds, although not typically as haptic ligands.
+However, triazoles are also useful in bioorthogonal chemistry, because the large number of nitrogen atoms causes triazoles to react similarly to azides.
+The many free lone pairs in triazoles also make them useful as coordination compounds, although not typically as haptic ligands.

 Isomerism

 There are four triazole isomers, which are conventionally divided into two pairs of tautomers.
-In the 1,2,3-triazoles, the three nitrogen atoms are adjacent; in the 1,2,4-triazoles, an interstitial carbon separates out one nitrogen atom.
-Each category has two tautomers that differ by which nitrogen has a hydrogen bonded to it.
+For 1,2,3-triazoles, the three nitrogen atoms are adjacent; while for 1,2,4-triazoles, one nitrogen atom is isolated from the other nitrogen pair by the carbon atoms.
+Each category has two tautomers based on which nitrogen has a hydrogen bonded to it.